hedzr/evendeep/README.md

 - copy fields by name or ordinal
 	- field to field
 	- field to method, method to field
-	- value to function (as input), funtion result to value
+	- value to function (as input), function result to value
 	- slice[0] to struct, struct to slice[0]
 	- struct to map, map to struct
 	- User-defined extractor/getter on various source